 Marbella’s old town is a “must see”, it offers a unique impression in the Andalusian way of life.
 The town hall is situated on the Plaza de Los Naranjos.
-Also you will find in the old city lots of tapas bars, restaurants and museums.
+There are many more places and alleys where you can stroll.
+You will also find many tapas bars, restaurants and museums in the old town.

 Iglesia Mayor de la Encarnación